 How to work with business advisers

 Forming productive relationships with your advisers can be an important part of business.
-If you need advice on an ongoing basis, the following tips will help you get the most of your business advisers:
+If you need advice on an ongoing basis, the following tips will help you get the most from your business advisers:

 - Always prepare for meetings.
 Having a clear agenda and desired outcomes for meetings will save you time and money.